Last updated on May 13, 2019

-In addition to cell phones and TVs, telecoil technology can also be used in amphitheaters, movie theaters, concert halls, churches, and other similar locations.
+In addition to cell phones and TVs, t-coil technology can also be used in amphitheaters, movie theaters, concert halls, churches, and other acoustic locations.
 The telecoil receives the sound and amplifies it, without amplifying all the ambient sound or background noise along with it, so you can focus on what you want to hear.

 The telecoil component is not found in all hearing aids, but some, like the MDHearingAid AIR, are equipped with telecoil technology.
 These hearing aids don’t rely on the microphone alone to receive sound from devices.
 Instead, they usually have a setting that activates the telecoil, allowing the link to occur.
-Check your hearing aids’ user manual to determine how your telecoil works.
+Check your hearing aids’ user manual to determine how your t-coil works.

-As you research, look for the phone’s M-rating and its T-rating.
+As you research, look for the phone’s M-rating and T-rating.
 The M-rating indicates how well the phone works with a hearing aid’s microphone.
 The T-rating, if it has one, indicates how well the phone works with a hearing aid’s telecoil.
 If it does not have a T-rating, it won’t work with the hearing aid’s telecoil.
 You will usually find phones with an M-rating of M3 or M4, and a T-rating of T3 or T4.
 The higher the number in the rating, the more compatible the phone.

-However, these ratings do not account for individual hearing aid designs and technology.
-Hearing aids will also have M-ratings and/or T-ratings.
-A good way to determine compatibility is to add up the cell phone’s rating and the hearing aid’s rating (only use like ratings, so add only M-ratings together and T-ratings together):
+However, these ratings alone do not account for individual hearing aid designs and technology.
+Hearing aids will have M-ratings and T-ratings of their own.
+A good way to determine compatibility is to add up the cell phone’s rating and the hearing aid’s rating (only add M-ratings together and T-ratings together):

 That said, hearing aids work differently for each person’s hearing loss, and consider asking a store associate to demonstrate the phone for you.
 This way, you can find out how the phone interacts with your specific hearing aids.